natoka/F-k-Apttus/README.md

 1. Exceptions every where
 ![Exceptions any where](https://lh3.googleusercontent.com/NyvqHC69NkFMMM0FREssMTpZpHX5s62w1QubGb7VhzJNn0uc6faJbf2xZlfZowdfRNzQ3ZHVi0d5)

-2. Upgrade without notificaitons, they only way you fingure this out is the when user report the issues, unfortrunatlly that's too late.
+2. External service side (like xauthor generator) upgrade without notifications, they only way you figure this out is the when user report the issues, unfortunately, that's too late.
-3.
+3. Waste spaces

-4.
+5.

 # Others:
 1. When Apttus open the case detail page you will find out they are using DynamicCRM, what's the f**k!! you are selling Salesforc

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgyNjE1NDI2Niw0MDcxOTIxMTYsMTk0Mz
+eyJoaXN0b3J5IjpbMjEyNzYyNjQ4Miw0MDcxOTIxMTYsMTk0Mz
 AyNjEwLDc1MDgyNDk0NiwtNjgzNDU3NzIwLDUyNTAyNjI5Miw1
 NjU2ODI3NDIsNjYyOTYwODk1LDU2MDMzODEwNiwtMTQ0Njg0MD
 U2NV19